Working with our suppliers

 Communicating with Group Procurement

 Any supplier wishing to contact Group Procurement can email directly regarding:

 - inquiries related to supplier’s qualification and evaluation

 - inquiries related to Procurement procedures

 - any other supplier or procurement related questions (i.e. accounts payable, processes, contacts, etc.).

-Reporting concerns and warnings about procurement’s practices and conducts
+Reporting concerns and incorrect conducts about procurement’s practices

-*The estimated data refer to suppliers other than those involved in the claims management and included in the following scope: GHO, Italy, France, Germany, Spain, Austria, Switzerland, Europ Assistance (HO,Italy), GIE, GSS, GRE Italy, GRE Germany, GRE Spain, GRE Austria, GRE France, CityLife, UK, Romania, Czech Republic, Croatia, Bulgaria, Hungary, Poland, Serbia, Slovakia, Slovenia, Argentina, Brazil, China, Hong Kong, Indonesia, India, Japan, Malaysia, Philippines, Thailand, Vietnam
+*The estimated data refer to suppliers other than those involved in the claims management and included in the following scope: GHO, Italy, France, Germany, Spain, Portugal, Austria, Switzerland, Cattolica, Europ Assistance (HO,Italy), EA Brazil, EA France, EA Spain, GEB, GIE, GSS, GRE Italy, GRE Germany, GRE Spain, GRE Austria, GRE France, CityLife, UK, Romania, Czech Republic, Croatia, Bulgaria, Hungary, Poland, Serbia, Slovakia, Slovenia, Greece, Argentina, Brazil, Chile, China, Hong Kong, Indonesia, India, Japan, Malaysia, Philippines, Thailand, Vietnam